ECOhotz27/EcoScan4x/README.md

 # ecoScan4x

 ecoScan4x is a simple Python security header scanner that checks if a website has important HTTP security headers and highlights missing headers and associated risk levels.
+The tool scans the target website’s HTTP response headers and tells you:

+Which security headers are present and properly configured

+Which important security headers are missing

+The overall risk level based on missing headers (High, Medium, or Low)

+By using ecoScan4x, website owners and security testers can quickly identify weaknesses in website security and take action to improve protection.

 ## Features